 Generic Name: Bleomycin (blee oh MYE sin)

 - Very bad lung problems have happened with bleomycin.
 Rarely, this has been deadly.
 The risk of lung problems may be higher in people with kidney problems, the elderly, and in people getting more than a total dose of 400 units.
 Lung problems have also happened in younger people and in people getting low doses.
 Call your doctor right away if you have shortness of breath or other breathing problems.

-- A very bad reaction has happened in people with lymphoma treated with this medicine.
+- A very bad reaction has happened in people with lymphoma treated with bleomycin.
 These reactions may happen during or within several hours of your dose.
 Most of the time, these reactions have happened after the first or second dose.
 Call your doctor if you have very bad dizziness, passing out, confusion, fever, chills, or wheezing.
 Talk with your doctor.

 Uses of Bleomycin: